-The special day is one of the biggest holidays of the year in the USA and will be celebrated with a delicious and extravagant feast, while family and friends share what they are thankful for.
+This year, Thanksgiving falls on Thursday 28 November.
+Originating as a harvest festival, this special day is one of the biggest holidays of the year in America, and it's celebrated with a delicious and extravagant feast – all while family and friends get together to share what they are thankful for.

-Thanksgiving wouldn't be done properly without a marvellous turkey centrepiece.
-It's like having Christmas without Christmas songs.
-This bacon-topped bird is stuffed with lemons and limes to give it a zesty taste, and to create the most delicious gravy.
+What would Thanksgiving be without an enormous turkey centrepiece?
+This bacon-topped bird is stuffed with lemons and limes to give it a zesty taste, and creates the most delicious gravy.

-Just like mint sauce is to lamb and horseradish is to beef, - our traditional and classic cranberry sauce is perfect for turkey.
-We've added extra orange in this recipe for some extra zing.
+Just like mint sauce is to lamb and horseradish is to beef, our traditional and classic cranberry sauce is perfect for turkey.
+We've added extra orange in this recipe for some citrussy zing.

 Classic Pumpkin Pie

 Pumpkin Pie - America's favourite Thanksgiving dessert.
 It's sweet, lightly spiced and perfect for a winter feast.
 Serve with whipped cream and a sprinkling of freshly grated nutmeg for a traditional finish.
 Flags are optional.

 Not sure about pumpkin pie?
 Make this all-American pecan pie instead.
 Packed with butter, brown sugar, maple syrup and crunchy pecans, this will hit the spot served with a post-dinner tea or coffee.